15 Most Polluted Rivers in the United States Today

 Image Credit: Shutterstock.

 This well-known river isn’t just located in Ohio; it flows from Pennsylvania to Illinois, covering just under one thousand miles.
 The Ohio River’s leading cause of pollution is chemicals from steel companies, mainly Nitrate compounds.
+It is one of the dirtiest rivers in the US.

 3. Mississippi River